deltachat/deltachat-pages/_posts/2024-11-10-why-jsonrpc-bindings-exist.md

 ### Async usage in Delta Chat desktop

-As described in the [beginning](#why-implement-a-new-way), before jsonrpc we had issues with desktop getting unresponsive when there was a bit more api traffic, for example on fetching a lot of messages.
+As described in the [beginning](#why-implement-a-new-way), before jsonrpc we had issues with desktop getting unresponsive when there was a bit more API traffic, for example on fetching a lot of messages.
-While the cffi is blocking, you never block on a single method call with jsonrpc since you just have one bidirectional stream of jsonrpc messages.
+While the CFFI is blocking, you never block on a single method call with jsonrpc since you just have one bidirectional stream of jsonrpc messages.
 This really speed up desktop and made it more responsive.

-### Easier to use than cffi over process boundaries
+### Easier to use than CFFI over process boundaries

-CFFI needs to be linked, which also means it will become part of the process that linked it, JSON-RPC on the other hand requires no linking and is transport independent.
+CFFI needs to be linked, which also means it will become part of the process that linked it, JSON-RPC on the other hand requires no linking and is transport independent, since it it is just sending and receiving json objects.
-At the moment 3 transport implementations exist (electron ipc, stdio, websocket) and it is easy to create new ones.
+At the moment 3 transport implementations exist (Electron-IPC, StdIO, WebSocket) and it is easy to create new ones.

 You could even use the new [webxdc realtime api](https://webxdc.org/docs/spec/joinRealtimeChannel.html) to connect to a remote Delta Chat instance on another computer, similar to the idea of implementing some remote desktop webxdc app.
-The webxdc realtime api is also an interesting topic in of its own, read the its [announcement blog-post](./2024-11-17-webxdc-realtime) to learn more.
+The webxdc realtime API is also an interesting topic in of its own, read the its [announcement blog-post](./2024-11-17-webxdc-realtime) to learn more.

 ## Current Usage

 Obviously we use this API in desktop, but we already use it sometimes to add new APIs also on iOS, android and for writing bots.
 We have no autogenerated wrapper/client for any language besides typescript yet, so it is not as cool as it could be.
-Though it is still easier to add new methods to jsonrpc than to the C-FFI, especially where core returns complex struct with many fields: In C-FFI you would need to create a new opaque struct, accessor functions for the properties and an unref function and wrappers for those functions; in jsonrpc you don't need all that, just write the rust struct & method and process the returned JSON in the client.
+Though it is still easier to add new methods to jsonrpc than to the C-FFI, especially where core returns complex struct with many fields:
+In C-FFI you would need to create a new opaque struct, accessor functions for the properties and an unref function and wrappers for those functions;
+in jsonrpc you don't need all that, just write the rust struct & method and process the returned JSON in the client.

 For this purpose, the C-FFI API embeds the jsonrpc API and provides both synchronous and asynchronous access to it[^jsonrpc_in_cffi].
 (These APIs were also used in desktop before we switched to the stdio-rpc-server binary.